Learn 1000s of English words with our vocabulary builder.

-Gender-specific NounsA gender-specific noun refers to something specifically male or female.
+What Is a Gender-specific Noun? (with Examples)A gender-specific noun refers specifically to a male or a female.

 In English, the gender of most nouns is neuter.
 However, if a noun refers to something obviously male or female, then its gender will be masculine or feminine (as determined by the meaning).

 When a noun's meaning makes its gender masculine or feminine, it is said to be a gender-specific noun.

 Examples of Gender-specific NounsHere are some examples of gender-specific nouns: